Ayaneo Kun Handheld Gaming PC Performance Review

 Ayaneo Kun: Acting

 Games are set to extreme settings with, when possible, ray tracing turned on.
-Even if you won't really be gaming on a mobile PC at such high settings, this offers a consistent measure for comparison across devices.
+Even if you won't really be gaming on a mobile PC at such high settings, this change offers a consistent measure for comparison across devices.

 Ayaneo Kun (800p) | Ayaneo Air (720p) | GPD WIN 4 (720p) | |